 “It was already long, now I guess even longer!”

 “The place is in turmoil”

-“I flew out of Orlando on Monday and it took us around 2.5 hours from entering the airport to being on the plane with only a few minutes to spare to use the toilets before boarding.
+“I flew out of Orlando the other week and it took us around 2.5 hours from entering the airport to being on the plane with only a few minutes to spare to use the toilets before boarding.
 It was hectic and incredibly stressful”

 “Being that it’s MCO however it’ll take forever to get through security now.
 That airport is always asses to elbows packed.”